ssnepenthe/recaptcha-for-wp/README.md

 ## Usage
 To use this plugin you must provide API keys from reCAPTCHA.

-First visit [reCAPTCHA](https://www.google.com/recaptcha/intro/android.html), register your site and get your keys.
+First [sign up for reCAPTCHA](https://www.google.com/recaptcha/intro/android.html), register your site for Invisible reCAPTCHA and get your keys.

 Then activate the plugin and provide your keys under `settings > reCAPTCHA`.

-That's it! reCAPTCHA is automatically enabled for the login, lost password and registration forms.
+That's it!
+Invisible reCAPTCHA is automatically enabled for the login, lost password and registration forms.

 ## Configuration
 Plugin settings can be overridden via the following constants: